-Bill to grant 10% quota to upper castes expected in Lok Sabha today
+Bill to grant 10% quota to upper castes tabled in Lok Sabha

-New Delhi, Jan 8: The bill for ten per cent quota for poorer sections of society in in the general category is likely to be tabled in Lok Sabha on Tuesday, the last day of the winter session.
+New Delhi, Jan 8: Union Minister Thawar Chand Gehlot tabled the bill for 10 per cent reservation for economically weaker upper caste sections in Lok Sabha on Tuesday, the last day of the winter session.
 The Centre has extended the proceedings in the Rajya Sabha by a day to pass important legislation.

 However, the revised list of business for the Lok Sabha does not have the constitutional amendment for 10% quota listed, as is the norm for the working of the House.